bgawalt/lombardotron/README.md

 *numerical* stats (I'd not yet looped in team or position indicators) for the 1218 players on record, so that our guess at '23 IDP is a weighted sum of those stats.

+Note: I trained this model *before* arriving at my example weight scheme; this predictor was trained treating every example-player as equally important to correctly guess.

 We can overlay the OLS predictions on top of the previous scatter plot, where '22 IDP was used as the horizontal-axis predictor: